leynos/lag-complexity/docs/lag-complexity-function-design.md

      `rayon::par_iter()` to process multiple queries in the batch concurrently across available CPU cores.
-  2. **Intra-Query Parallelism:** Within a single `score` call, the three independent provider functions (`embed`, `estimate`, `entropy_like`) will be executed in parallel using `rayon::join`.
+  2. **Intra-Query Parallelism:** Within a single `score` call, the three independent provider functions (calling `process()` on the embedding, depth, and ambiguity providers) will be executed in parallel using `rayon::join`.
 This allows the system to overlap I/O-bound operations (like an API call for embeddings) with CPU-bound operations (like running heuristic estimators), significantly reducing the end-to-end latency for a single query.

 ### Caching strategy